 In February 2021 the Government published a policy paper on the Arc containing proposals for a regional spatial framework.
-The Paper is to be adopted as national planning policy and transport guidance in 2022.
-This will drive investment where it is needed to ensure that, as growth happens, well-designed, inclusive and vibrant places and communities are created.
+At that stage it was envisaged that the Paper would be adopted as national planning policy and transport guidance in 2022.
+The purpose of which to drive investment where it is needed to ensure that, as growth happens, well-designed, inclusive and vibrant places and communities are created.

-The Policy Paper confirms the rate of job creation in the Arc will far exceed current local plans’ employment targets.
+The Policy Paper confirmed that the rate of job creation in the Arc will far exceed current local plans’ employment targets.
 The increase in workers will require more housing in the area, which needs to be planned for.

 The Framework will indicate locations for growth but will not make allocations or include detailed policies.
 However, opportunities are being sought to develop up to four new or expanded settlements within the Oxford-Cambridge Arc area.

-The Policy Paper also outlines the Government’s intentions regarding community engagement, the high level scope of the Framework and the timeline:
+The Policy Paper also outlined the Government’s intentions regarding community engagement, the high level scope of the Framework and the timeline:

 The Government believes a strategic approach is necessary in order to support better planning decisions and realise the full potential of the area.
 It is an important consideration that this is an area where housing delivery rates are already significantly below the level needed to accommodate current housing needs.
 The Spatial Framework, that will plan to 2050 and beyond, will require the coordination of planning functions across the region and a strong push to achieve the objectives that have been identified.